National Sports Training Centre Inverclyde

 National Sports Training Centre Inverclyde is a sports training facility in Largs, North Ayrshire.
 It is the UK's first inclusive residential sports facility and caters for both elite athletes and the local community in a range of sports and activities.
-The facility is known in association football for being an education centre for world renowned managers.
+The facility is known in association football for being an education centre for managers.

 History

 The facility is based in Largs, in a home built in the 19th century for the shipbuilder Robert Sinclair Scott.
 Until its purchase by the Scottish Council for Physical Recreation (SCPR), it had been the Hills Hotel, and also had been commandeered by the army during the Second World War.

 The SCPR, the forerunner of the Scottish Sports Council, purchased the hotel in 1956.
 Lord Inverclyde was the president of the SCPR, whose vision it was to establish a 'home' for Scottish sport.
 When Inverclyde died in 1957, the SCPR decided to name their new national recreation centre in his memory.
 It was opened by the Queen in 1958.